gtewksbury/Microsoft-Bot-Framework-HOL/lab 6 - Luis all the way down/README.md

 ![Number of People](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/master/lab%206%20-%20Luis%20all%20the%20way%20down/images/bot-people-selection.png)

 What happened here?
 We'll, *PartySizeDialog* was expecting an integer value.
-When it detected the provided response was NOT an integer, it passed the response to *LuisReservationDialog.MessageReceivedAsync*.
+When it detected the provided response was NOT an integer, it passed the response to *LuisReservationDialog.MessageReceived*.
 However, unlike our previous example, our *Create Reservation* **intent** isn't (and shouldn't be) trained to handle such a statement, and we don't have any **intents** that have been trained to do so.
 Remember how our *LuisReservationDialog* referenced a number of **intents** that we've yet to create (more specifically, *Set Reservation Location*, *Set Reservation Date*, *Set Reservation Cuisine*, and *Set Reservation Party Size*)?
 Let's create them now!

 #### Set Reservation Location Intent
 Browse to your [LUIS App](https://www.luis.ai), and create a new **intent** called *Set Reservation Location*.